 - The Temple of the Raven Queen – A squat and wide obsidian building with Gothic features, this forbidding temple is home to the Raven Queen.
 The head priest is named Gleason.

-- The Cobalt Vault – Library/temple to Ioun for the Cobalt Soul
+- The Cobalt Vault – Library/temple to Ioun for the Cobalt Soul.

 The mercantile district, jewelry is sold here, as are spell components.
 They do a brisk business with … well everyone.
 While there are some apothecary stores here, they sell at a severe upcharge.
 That said, the quality is outstanding.
 Similarly, high quality magic components are found here.